 Frequently Asked Questions

 Yes, you can make a variation of this sabji by using boiled and cubed potatoes instead of raw potatoes.
 The process will be quicker when boiled potatoes are used.
-Just make sure to use a non-stick pan so that the potatoes don’t stick to the pan and become mushy while tossing with the spices and methi leaves.
+Use a non-stick pan, so the potatoes don’t stick to the pan and become mushy while tossing with the spices and methi leaves.

-If you are using Kasoori methi, cook the sabzi as per the instruction.
-Once the potatoes are properly cooked along with the spices, add Kasuri methi at the end and give it a mix.
-Add 1 cup Kasuri methi for 250 g of fresh methi.
+If you are using Kasoori methi, cook the sabzi as instructed.
+Once the potatoes are properly cooked with spices, mix them with Kasuri methi at the end.
+Add 1 cup Kasuri methi for 9 oz (250 g) of fresh methi.

-If the methi leaves are very bitter, then mix the chopped methi with 2 teaspoon salt and let rest for 10 minutes.
+If the methi leaves are very bitter, mix the chopped methi with 2 teaspoon salt and rest for 10 minutes.
 Now squeeze it in between your palms and discard the liquid.
-Use it now, the bitterness of the methi leaves will be reduced a lot.
+Use it now; the bitterness of the methi leaves will significantly reduce.

 You can also add a little sugar or jaggery to balance the bitterness of methi in the sabzi.